Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Centralized GNE Seeking

 with

 and $\mu_c > 0$.
-This structure can be decomposed, as the $i$-th block of this feedback,
+This structure can be decomposed, as the $i$-th block of this feedback law,

 depends only on local partial derivatives of $V$ that each agent can evaluate from its state estimates.
-This makes the gradient realization the natural choice, and among the three realizations in~\cite{mudrik_optimization_2025-1}, the only viable candidate for distributed deployment.
-The price of this simplification is that the Lyapunov decay becomes an inequality rather than an equality, requiring a Polyak-{\L}ojasiewicz (PL) condition~\cite{karimi_linear_2016} and sublevel set compactness.
+This makes the uHGD feedback the natural choice for distributed deployment, since the normalized HGD and the ND do not decompose in this way.
+The price is that the Lyapunov decay is now an inequality $\dot{V} \leq -\sigma(V,t)$ rather than an equality; the resulting convergence rate is quantified in Proposition~\ref{prop:centralized_PT}.
+Removing the normalization means the gradient-flow dissipation $\dot{V} = -\sigma_{opt}(t)\|\nabla V\|^2$ no longer delivers a decay rate on $V$ directly, as it does for the HGD; the Polyak-{\L}ojasiewicz (PL) inequality $\|\nabla V\|^2 \geq 2\underline{\sigma}^2 V$, which follows from the singular-value bound of Lemma~\ref{lem:nondeg}, is precisely what converts this dissipation into the prescribed-time rate of Proposition~\ref{prop:centralized_PT}, and the same mechanism underlies the distributed analysis.